emmanuel-arch/ECO-Travel/README.md

      ```bash
    cd eco-travel-chronicles
 3. Open the index.html file in your browser or use a local server to run it.

-To run it using a local server:

-If you have Python installed, run the following command in your terminal (for Python 3.x):
      ```bash
    Visit http://localhost:8000 in your web browser.